videolan/x265/doc/reST/cli.rst

 .. option:: --vbv-end <float>

-	Final buffer emptiness.
-The portion of the decode buffer that must be available after all the specified frames have been inserted into the decode buffer.
+	Final buffer fullness.
+The portion of the decode buffer that must be full after all the specified frames have been inserted into the decode buffer.
 Specified as a fractional value between 0 and 1, or in kbits.
 Default 0 (disabled)